HOUSE OF CURSES

-KM: Now that the pandemic seems to be slowing down,, what do you expect from the band for the rest of 2020 and going into 2021?
+KM: What do you expect from the band for the rest of 2020 and going into 2021?

-JOSH: Our new EP should be finished and close to released by the end of 2020.
-Going into 2021, I hope we can make a deal with any one of the label opportunities we have on the table, securing a booking agent and getting out there to advance a kingdom, really.
+JOSH: Our new EP should be finished and released by the end of 2020.
+Going into 2021, I hope we can make a deal with any one of the label opportunities we have on the table, securing a booking agent, and getting out there to advance a kingdom, really.

 KM: Are you able to discuss what labels you're talking to?

 JOSH: AAA out of New Zealand, mostly.
 Mat and I have had several conversations, and I love how and why they do the things they do for their artists.